groupdocs-signature/GroupDocs.Signature-Docs/java/developer-guide/basic-usage/electronic-signature-types/esign-document-with-text-signature.md

 url: signature/java/esign-document-with-text-signature
 title: eSign document with Text signature
 weight: 7
-description: "This article explains how to sign document with Text signature by GroupDocs.Signature API"
+description: "This article explains how to sign document with Text signature by GroupDocs.Signature API.
+Let's try to add digital signature to a PDF programmatically."
-keywords:
+keywords: Add digital signature to a PDF programmatically, Text signature
 productName: GroupDocs.Signature for Java
 hideChildren: False
 ---